alecramsay/pg/docs/index.markdown

 2. We argue that maximally **population compact** districts are the natural starting point for redistricting.

-    The fundamental principle of these maps is that people that live near each other will tend to be in the same district.
+    The fundamental principle of these maps is that people who live near each other will tend to be in the same district.
-    Moreover, this is a good heuristic for generating maps have very low overall edit distances to other valid maps.
+    Moreover, they are a good heuristic for approximating root maps.

-    The most geometrically compact map also tends to have low overall edit distances to other valid maps &#8212; slightly lower than population compact maps.
+    Maps that are highly compact geometrically also tend to have low overall edit distances to other valid maps &#8212; slightly lower than population compact maps.
     But as Chief Justice Earl Warren said in his landmark *Reynold v.
-Sims* decision, "Legislators represent people, not trees or acres." so we prefer the population compactness heuristic.

-    We believe it is natural to think of the maximally population-compact map for a state as a reference map and other maps in terms of deltas from it.
-    Hence, the heuristic we use to approximate root maps is to maximize population compactness.
+Sims* decision, "Legislators represent people, not trees or acres." so the heuristic we use to approximate root maps is to maximize population compactness.

     Roughly speaking, population-compact districts form a
     [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).